What is Aggravated Fleeing and Eluding?

 - Involves disobedience of 2 or more official traffic control devices; or

-Aggravated Fleeing and Eluding is a Class 4 felony for the first violation and if it is the second or greater offense it becomes a Class 3 felony.
+Aggravated Fleeing and Eluding is a Class 4 felony for the first violation.
+However, after a second or greater offense, it becomes a Class 3 felony.

 The exact Illinois Revised Statute is: 625 ILCS 5/11-204.1